unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial12.md

     import scalismo.image._
     import scalismo.ui.api.SimpleAPI._
  	  import scalismo.ui.api.Show
+    import scalismo.common.ScalarArray.implicits._
     scalismo.initialize()

     import ch.unibas.cs.gravis.shapemodelling.SimpleAPIWrapperForTut._
 ```

-# Model fitting with Iterative Closest Points
+# Finding correspondence in an image

-The goal in this tutorial is to learn how to fit a shape model to a target surface using Iterative Closest Points (ICP) and obtain correspondences by doing so.
+The goal in this tutorial is to understand how to use intensity models to find candidate correspondences between a shape model and an image.

 In case you would like to learn more about the syntax of the Scala programming language, have a look at the **Scala Cheat Sheet**.
 This document is accessible under: